RandstormBTC/randstorm/README.md

 execution of a medium resolution timer.
 In some known configurations this system has substantially less than 48 bits of entropy."

+Many browsers lack the definition of `window.crypto.random`, which poses an issue for Bitcoin wallets utilizing a pre-2013 version of jsbn.
+This is crucial as it may result in the absence of a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG) when operating on a modern browser.

+Although `window.crypto.random` was present in Netscape Navigator 4.x, by the time BitcoinJS gained traction, this function was no longer available in the browsers used for generating cryptocurrency wallets.
+Consequently, this led to a silent failure of the `window.crypto.random` call in JSBN when employed by early versions of BitcoinJS, forcing entropy to be gathered from `Math.random()`.

+It's important to note that using `Math.random()` for cryptographic key material generation is discouraged.
+However, during the 2011-2015 timeframe, `Math.random()` experienced issues on all major browsers.
+Despite its inadequacy for cryptographic purposes, it was unfortunately relied upon during that period.

+![Project Image](SecureRandom.png)
 This program generates a Random Private Key using the python equivalent to SecureRandom() in JSBN javascript library with Math.random().

-![Project Image](SecureRandom.png)

 Rather than using the more secure libraries to generate private keys, this private key generator function emulates the weak private key generation used in the JSBN library from 2011 - 2015:

 ```python